Gimme Some Slack: Lyrics and music

 The lyrics to "Gimme Some Slack" have a more concrete basis than many songs written by Ocasek.
 They are influenced by Ocasek's memories of the apartment building on the Lower East Side of Manhattan in which he lived in the early 1970s.
 Ocasek stated that "I remember people hanging clothes out on the roof and having all kinds of dirt in the hallway.
 So I'd think 'gimme some slack, gimme some rope, please.'"
-Jonathan Takiff of the Philadelphia Daily News points out that "Gimme Some Slack" and "Touch and Go" are examples of a "subtle, philosophical of first person survival" that represents an alternative side of the Cars from the "lost and frantic new age romantic" side exposed in songs like "Candy-O" and "Just What I Needed."
+Jonathan Takiff of the Philadelphia Daily News points out that "Gimme Some Slack" and "Touch and Go" are examples of a "subtle, philosophical vision of first person survival" that represents an alternative side of the Cars from the "lost and frantic new age romantic" side exposed in songs like "Candy-O" and "Just What I Needed."

-Stuart Mungalies of The News states that "Gimme Some Slack" sounds like a combination of the Rolling Stones and Devo.
-Jim Bohen of the Daily Record describes the music as starting with "revved up rhythm guitar" but then having a refrain on which it is difficult to find the groove.
+Stuart Mungalies of The News stated that "Gimme Some Slack" sounds like a combination of the Rolling Stones and Devo.
+Jim Bohen of the Daily Record described the music as starting with "revved up rhythm guitar" but then having a refrain on which it is difficult to find the groove.
+Ocasek biographer Peter Aaron described the music as "propulsive."
 Cars keyboardist Greg Hawkes plays both organ and saxophone on "Gimme Some Slack."